 There are no strict qualifications with crowdfunding sites.
 Instead, some crowdfunding sites specialize in specific niches, but all will either take the form of debt or equity crowdfunding.
 Debt crowdfunding is similar to a traditional loan, except individual lenders will come together to fund it and charge an agreed-upon interest rate.
 Equity crowdfunding involves taking on equity investors, made possible by the JOBS act.

 The two most common things exchanged for crowdfunding are:

 - Future payments from revenue (debt crowdfunding): With debt crowdfunding, a company will often produce the reason for their financing needs and some additional information about the past experience of the founders and the company.
-Potential investors will then judge the company and lend capital at an agreed upon rate and repayment term.
+After funding, the business makes weekly or monthly payments of principal and interest, similar to a term loan.